schijioke-uche/aks-microservices-architecture-on-azure/iac-strategies/README.md

 ---

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
-For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [jeffrey@schijioke.com](mailto:@Jeffrey Chijioke-Uche, United States) with any additional questions or comments.
+For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact Jeffrey Chijioke-Uche, United States, with any additional questions or comments.